INST 2017 Provides Unlimited Business Opportunities

 This year’s Technomart exhibited more than one thousand innovative technologies and patented products, many of which were being shown in Taiwan, Province of China for the first time.
 It was an eye-opening experience for the visitors.
 The “Future Smart City Pavilion” hosted by the Department of Industrial Technology of Taiwan, Province of China utilized 57 innovative projects with VR 4D haptic and interactive technologies to show visitors new ways of experiencing smart living, smart medicine and smart manufacturing in the future.
 Their image of the future drew great attention from the visitors.

-In order to strengthen the business links with the countries by New Southbound Policy, the Industrial Development Bureau of Taiwan set up special consulting areas and also held business matching conferences, drawing many interested parties.
+In order to strengthen the business links with the countries by New Southbound Policy, the Industrial Development Bureau of Chinese Taipei set up special consulting areas and also held business matching conferences, drawing many interested parties.
 Preliminary statistics show that more than one thousand participants attended the 11 seminars held at this year’s Technomart.
 It provided a matchmaking platform between local and international parties.

 On this day, the Show also unveiled the Platinum Award winners, which represents the highest honor of Invention Show.
 The awards were handed out by the Director General of TIPO, Ms. Hong Shu-min.
 A total of 845 works from 16 countries participated in the competition this year, with 508 significant prizes handed out: 23 Platinum Awards, 148 Gold Medal Awards, 148 Silver Medal Awards, and 189 Bronze Medal Awards.
 Among international participants, the National Research Council of Thailand (NRCT) performed best, with 1 Platinum Award and 33 Gold, Silver and Bronze Medal Awards in total.